Blog

 Avoid 95th-Percentile “Bursts”

-Some providers disguise the illegitimacy of their unlimited plans through the 95th-percentile billing model.
-You might find 1 Gbps advertised, but with a guarantee of 250 Mbps sustained; however, should you exceed the percentile threshold, the link becomes throttled or billed at overage rates, which can be costly.
-These “burst” plans often come from big brands and are being heavily criticized by communities.
-They essentially drop speeds as soon as the average use climbs.[3]
+Some providers blur the difference between unmetered ports and burstable billing through the 95th-percentile model.
+You might find 1 Gbps advertised, but with a guarantee of only 250 Mbps sustained; once sustained usage exceeds the commit, the link may be throttled or billed at overage rates.
+In network billing, the 95th-percentile method discards the highest 5 percent of traffic samples and bills on the highest remaining value, so it is not the same as a continuously unmetered port.[3]
 When scanning the documentation, look for words like “burst,” “peak,” “commit,” or specific percentile formulas.
 If the port is truly unlimited, it will stay unmetered and simply state the speed transparently.

 No-Ratio Guarantees and Transparency

 If the port is oversubscribed, then “unmetered” is irrelevant.
 Ideally, you need dedicated capacities with no contention ratios, which means that the full line rate you purchase is solely yours.
 Marketing claims should be verifiable by looking at real-time graphs with measurable metrics, so that your teams can see the throughput matches.
-At Melbicom, we are dedicated to providing sole servers with no-ratio guarantees for our clients.
+Melbicom offers single-tenant servers with unmetered bandwidth options and guaranteed no-ratio throughput for sustained use.

 Carrier-Neutral Data Centers